Masteidel/masteidel.github.io/index.md

-## Human and Computer Interaction Final Project
+## Project Portfolio and Design Manifesto

 ### About Me
 I am a Senior majoring in Robotic Engineering.
 I took this class to deepen my understanding of design concepts and how humans interact with computers.